eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.2 Identification and authentication to access online services

-The EUDI Wallet ecosystem is primarily designed to facilitate secure User identification and authentication at a high Level of Assurance (LoA) for various online services, both public and private.
+The EUDI Wallet ecosystem is primarily designed to facilitate secure User identification and authentication at Level of Assurance (LoA) high for various online services, both public and private.
 This capability is crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.